 The VHC would not be possible without the support of our project partners.
 We wish to thank them for all their support as we continue to develop the Virtual Humanities Center at Great Basin College.

-Because democracy demands wisdom, NEH serves and strengthens our republic by promoting excellence in the humanities and conveying the lessons of history to all Americans.
-The Endowment accomplishes this mission by awarding grants for top-rated proposals examined by panels of independent, external reviewers.
+The National Endowment for the Humanities (NEH) is an independent federal agency created in 1965.
+Because democracy demands wisdom, the NEH serves and strengthens our republic by promoting excellence in the humanities and conveying the lessons of history to all Americans.
+The Endowment accomplishes this mission by awarding grants to a range of cultural institutions across the United States.

 Greg and Shannon Brorby

 Nevada Humanities provides opportunities for Nevadans to explore, experience, engage, and understand the world around them.
 We create programs and support projects that define the Nevada experience, feature local culture and heritage, and facilitate the investigation of ideas that matter to Nevadans and their communities.

 The Western Folklife Center uses story and cultural expression to connect the American West to the world.
 Located in the historic Pioneer Building in downtown Elko, Nevada, its exhibitions, educational programs, national radio and television programs, research and preservation projects, and its premier annual event, the National Cowboy Poetry Gathering, explore and give voice to traditional and dynamic cultures of the American West.

 The Northeastern Nevada Museum strives to be the premier cultural and historical center for preservation, research, and education in northeastern Nevada.
 The museum maintains a quality facility in Elko, Nevada dedicated to serving the area and its visitors by providing comprehensive archives, diverse art and history exhibits, and a community gathering space.